ga-dc/outcomes/homework.md

 - Unless otherwise directed, each assignment should be forked and cloned from a `ga-wdi-exercises` repository, and submitted as a pull request to the original `ga-wdi-exercises` repository from your fork.
 For more information on pull requests, see below.

-- Homework is graded only on **meaningful progress**.
-That is: that you made an effort to complete it, regardless of whether you were successful.

-- Plagiarized homework will not be accepted.

-> Concerned about what is considered plagiarism?
-Consult an instructor.

-- Assignments are graded on whether or not you seem to have made a meaningful effort to do them.
-There are three possible grades for each assignment:
-  - **Complete:** something was turned in, and meaningful effort was made.
-  - **Incomplete:** something was turned in, but meaningful effort was not made: the submission is blank, or it was blatantly copied wholesale from somewhere.
-  - **Missing:** nothing was turned in.
+- You will receive feedback on *some* of your homework assingments.
+Each homework details if you will receive feedback and when.
+We will always check that it's completed.
+If you have any questions about your work or want additional feedback, please come by office hours or set up a 1:1 with us.

 - **We rely on homework to know where you're at.** It's very much to your advantage to turn in your homework the day it's assigned, even if -- *especially* if -- you're not able to finish it.
-Then we can address concerns before the unit continues and keep you from falling behind.
+Then we can address concerns and keep you from falling behind.
 We provide this flexibility to account for extenuating circumstances.

-- Feedback will not be given on assignments by an instructor unless you specifically request it.
-Requests for feedback, however, are encouraged.
-[See below for more details](#in-order-to-get-feedback-on-your-assignment).

-## What to include with your submission

-On **every submission** -- that is, on every pull request (or, sometimes, issue) -- please include:
-- **Comfort score**, out of 5
-- **Completeness score**, out of 5

-### In order to get feedback on your assignment...

-...when submitting your pull request or issue, please...

-- Ask specific questions, **ending them with a question mark**.
-We receive *lots* of assignments, and we rely on questions marks to provide a visual cue that we should stop and address something!
-Be sure to point us to the lines of code where you encountered issues and what you've already tried to solve your problems.

-  For example:

-  > Any thoughts as to why the function on line 49 kept returning 'NaN'?
-I Googled the error and found that I need to convert my inputs to integers but I'm not sure where to apply the method.

 ## The Submission Process